-Second: The date on which the Corporation's Certificate of Incorporation was originally filed with the Secretary of State of the State of Delaware was November 16, 2007.
+SECOND: The date on which the Corporation's Certificate of Incorporation was originally filed with the Secretary of State of the State of Delaware was November 16, 2007.

-Third: The Board of Directors of the Corporation (the "Board"), acting in accordance with the provisions of Sections 141 and 242 of the DGCL, adopted resolutions amending the Corporation's Amended and Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation"), as follows:
+THIRD: The Board of Directors of the Corporation (the "Board"), acting in accordance with the provisions of Sections 141 and 242 of the DGCL, adopted resolutions amending the Corporation's Amended and Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation"), as follows:

-- 1. Section B of Article V of the Certificate of Incorporation shall be amended and restated to read in its entirety as follows: - "B. Subject to the rights of the holders of any series of Preferred Stock to elect additional directors under specified circumstances, the directors shall be divided into three classes designated as Class I, Class II and Class III, respectively.
+1. Section B of Article V of the Certificate of Incorporation shall be amended and restated to read in its entirety as follows:

+"B. Subject to the rights of the holders of any series of Preferred Stock to elect additional directors under specified circumstances, the directors shall be divided into three classes designated as Class I, Class II and Class III, respectively.
 The Board of Directors is authorized to assign members of the Board of Directors already in office to such classes at the time the classification becomes effective.
 At the first annual meeting of stockholders following the initial classification of the Board of Directors, the term of office of the Class I directors shall expire and Class I directors shall be elected for a full term of three years.
-At the second annual meeting of stockholders following such initial classification, the term of office of the Class III directors shall expire and Class III directors shall be elected for a full term of three years.
-At each succeeding annual meeting of stockholders, directors shall be elected for a full term of three years.
-At each succeeding annual meeting of stockholders, directors shall be elected for a full term of three years to succeed the directors of the class whose terms expire at such annual meeting.
+At the second annual meeting of stockholders following such initial classification, the term of office of the Class II directors shall be elected for a full term of three years.
+At the third annual meeting of stockholders following such initial classification, the term of office of the Class III directors shall expire and Class III directors shall be elected for a full term of three years.
+At each succeeding annual meeting of stockholders, directors shall expire and Class III directors shall be elected for a full term of three years.
+At each succeeding annual meeting of stockholders, directors shall be elected for a full term of three years of the class whose terms expire at such annual meeting.